Neuroendo-mdLab/salmon_pipeline/README.md

 ## Usage
 All the files of salmon_pipeline are needed to place in the directory containing the reference index for running salmon (Default: salmon_ref_index).

+## Author
+Soma Tomihara (Nagahama-Institute of Bio-Science and Technology)